© UNHCR/Gordon Welters

 © UNHCR/Roger Arnold

-Support the development of international recommendations on statistics on statelessness, and improve statelessness estimates at national, regional, and global levels.
+Support EGRIS’s development of international recommendations on statistics on statelessness; and improve statelessness estimation and aggregation methods.

 Improving the quality of survey data on forcibly displaced populations